 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-Speak to a member of the senior leadership team and/or take advice from local authority children's social care https://childrensocialcare.dudley.gov.uk/web/portal/pages/safeguarding You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
+Speak to a member of the senior leadership team and/or take advice from local authority children's social care https://childrensocialcare.dudley.gov.uk/web/portal/pages/home or call 0300

+555 0050.
+You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
 Share details of any actions you take with the DSL as soon as practically possible.